-With a 403(b) plan, your annual contribution limit for 2017 is $18,000.
-Although your employer can contribute up to $36,000, the combined total cannot exceed $54,000.
+With a 403(b) plan, your annual contribution limit for 2020 is $19,500.
+Including any employer contributions or profit-sharing contributions, combined total cannot exceed $57,000.
 The catch up provision which applies to people over 50 years old, does not count towards this limit.
-With the catch up contribution, you can save up to $6,000 more annually, for 2017.
+With the catch up contribution, you can save up to $6,500 more annually, for 2020.
 For this reason, some people prefer to have all their retirement funds in one account, as it will likely be growing the fastest given the additional contribution limits.

 It is important to note that although this is sometimes the preference for investors, it isn’t always the best choice.
 Diversification is the best way to manage risk, and holding the bulk of your nest egg in one retirement plan with no discretion on the availability and scope of investment options or the associated plan fees can be taking an unnecessary risk.
 Further, if you wish to roll over your old plan immediately, you may not yet be familiar with the potential constraints of the new plan.